Graylog Server Configuration

 message_journal_dir = data/journal

 - The directory which will be used to store the message journal.
-The directory must me exclusively used by Graylog and must not contain any other files than the ones created by Graylog itself.
+The directory must be exclusively used by Graylog and must not contain any other files than the ones created by Graylog itself.

 message_journal_max_age = 12h